Sudbury Community Electricity Aggregation (CEA) is the Town’s program to provide residents and businesses new choices for electricity supply.

 ^Learn more about the State’s renewable energy standards, including MA Class I.

-Products described as Green contain renewable energy above that required by state law.
-Local refers to New England.
+Products described as Green contain renewable energy certificates above that required by the Commonwealth.
+Local refers to renewable energy generated in New England.

 **NEMA – Northeastern Massachusetts Load Zone